 It's obvious that low-fat yogurt has had fat removed, and that seems like a good choice if you have diabetes.
 While low-fat yogurt has a (small) positive impact on calorie count, it's not so great for your blood sugar.
 Manufacturers compensate for that loss of fat by adding stabilizers, thickeners, and sugars that can have a detrimental impact on blood glucose.
 A better approach is to skip the fruit-flavored yogurt and choose plain yogurt sweetened with real, whole fruit.

-- Q Are rice cakes a healthy snack for people with diabetes?
+- Q What is a healthy diet for people with diabetes?

-- Q What is a green bean recipe for people with diabetes?
+- Q What is a healthy flank steak recipe for people with diabetes?

-- Q How can I safely follow a gluten-free diet if I have diabetes?
+- Q How should I choose and cook a pumpkin if I have diabetes?